 With all the extra time, head and heart space you’ve now got free, are there any things that you can do that are worth your while?

 I’m hesitant to get into this “telling you what to go and do” game, after so much counterproductive nonsense has come from it.
 But my best suggestions are these.

 Get political – talk about it and vote for it

 Big changes need rule changes.
 Talk or write to your MP and councillors about how important climate change is and ask what they are doing.
 They can’t hear this often enough, and need to hear that you support it.
 Encourage them to speak up, and to pursue bold, urgent policies.
-We need government to shape and support things like
+If they won’t act (not just promise) then move on to protest.
+In the streets, causing a fuss, seems to be most effective.
+We need government to provide things like

 - a carbon-free, smart power grid

 - fair carbon pricing across the economy (and support for low-paid work, care etc)

 - frequent flier tax to discourage frequent flying, and

 - city-wide street redesigns to make walking and cycling safe and easy